FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 The presence parameter directly affects the presence factor of the source.

-The drop factor defines the relation between the distance of the source and the protection zone and the loss of presence.
+The drop factor defines the relation between the loss of presence and the distance between the source and the protection zone.
 It is set by default to follow the acoustic law of our world, where we lose 6 dB of presence each time we double the distance.

-When “Presence infos” on the top bar of the 3D view is enabled, the overall presence of a source is displayed by a green vector, drawn between the source and the protection zone.
+When **Presence infos** on the top bar of the 3D view is enabled, the overall presence of a source is displayed by a green vector, drawn between the source and the protection zone.
 The intensity of the green color is proportional to the presence factor.
 If the source is inside the protection zone, the vector will turn red and a small sphere of the same color will be drawn on the surface of the protection zone.

 While a source is in the protection zone, there is no variation in presence.